LiveScan fingerprinting is available by appointment only at:

 580 Pine Avenue, Pacific Grove, CA 93950

-Appointments are scheduled on Thursday afternoons.
+Appointments are scheduled on Wednesdays between 1:00 pm and 7:00 pm.
 Please contact the Records Division for an appointment at (831) 648-3143.
-The rolling fee for LiveScan is $22, in addition to any fees established by the Department of Justice (DOJ).
+The rolling fee for LiveScan is $26, in addition to any fees established by the Department of Justice (DOJ).
 Please bring a photo ID and a completed form with the billing number and ORI number to your scheduled appointment time.

 Other locations in the area that provide LiveScan fingerprint services are listed by the California Department of Justice.

 If you are the victim of a crime or involved in an accident, you may obtain a copy of that report.
 If you are charged with a crime, a copy can be obtained through the Monterey County District Attorney's office.
-Reports released by the Pacific Grove Police Department are $10.00.
+Please contact us for up to date fee associated with Police Report Requests.

 Pursuant to Pacific Grove Municipal Code (PGMC) Chapter 11.62 Alarm Systems “No person, owner, agent, alarm company or alarm company agent shall install or cause to be installed, use, maintain, or possess an alarm system at any residence or on any business premises or building within the city of Pacific Grove without having obtained an alarm user’s permit from the chief of police in accordance with this section.”

 In addition, the City will assess fees for false alarm response calls made by the Pacific Grove Police Department.
-For questions related to Alarm Permits or False Alarm Fees, please contact PST Hunt at email@example.com or call (831) 648-3143.
+For questions related to Alarm Permits or False Alarm Fees, please contact the Records Division at firstname.lastname@example.org or call (831) 648-3143.

 Pursuant to PGMC Chapter 11.94 Sound Amplification Regulations “Any person may apply to the city manager for a permit to operate a sound-amplification device, which may be audible beyond the boundaries of the public or private property at which operated, by application made prior to operation.”